Sociocracy and Healthier Organizations

 Another of the Sociocracy tools that Adrian mentioned is the Consent Decision, which is based on power by argument, that is, if there is a need, someone brings a proposal to cover that need and together it is decided if that proposal is good enough and safe.
 Anyone in a group can file an objection, and together the proposal is improved iteratively and incrementally until there are no objections.
 In this decision-making model, opinion or personal taste is not the main thing, what matters is that whoever does not agree provides information on why that decision might not be safe for the group.
 In short, it does not matter where the proposal or objection comes from, what matters is to improve the argument.

 Adrian said that sociocracy has not spread further within organizations due to the mistrust that leaders often have, mistrust that prevents them from seeing that employees have the information and ability to make good decisions themselves.
 Speaking of the principles of Sociocracy, Adrian mentioned the following: transparency, continuous improvement, effectiveness, equivalence, responsibility and consent.
-If the leaders of an organization do not believe in equivalence and consent, it will be difficult for sociacracy to end up working for them.
+If the leaders of an organization do not believe in equivalence and consent, it will be difficult for sociocracy to end up working for them.

 To close the interview, Adrian recommended two basic practices for organizations that want to start exploring Sociocracy.
-The first is to go from asking “do you agree with this decision?” to “do you have any objection to this decision?”
+The first is to go from asking “Do you agree with this decision?” to “Do you have any objection to this decision?”
 The second is to speak in rounds, that is, to define who will speak and in what order.

 Juan es un capacitador, expositor y pensador alternativo.
 Desde que Juan se expuso a Scrum a principios del 2007 se comprometió a continuar aprendiendo y aplicando Scrum en los equipos y organizaciones donde trabajo.
 Su camino lo ha puesto en los roles de ScrumMaster, Scrum Trainer, y Product Owner.
-Juan cumplió el 2014 con todos los requisitos del Scrum Alliance para ser un Certified Scrum Trainer® (CST) y es ademas un LeSS Friendly Scrum Trainer.
+Juan cumplió el 2014 con todos los requisitos del Scrum Alliance para ser un Certified Scrum Trainer® (CST) y es ademas un LeSS Friendly Scrum Trainer.…

 Recent Posts